OUR SERVICES

 If you have not had an appointment with your prescriber in the last three months, your repeat prescription request will be declined and you will need to book an appointment for review instead.

-The above medications will not be prescribed for new patients until they have had an assessment with a prescribing clinician.
+The above medications will not be prescribed for new patients until they have had an assessment with a prescribing practitioner.

-If there are concerns about whether these are the right medications for you, the clinician may choose not to prescribe these medications.
+If there are concerns about whether these are the right medications for you, your practitioner may choose not to prescribe these medications.

 Take a look at our FAQs page for answers to some other frequently asked questions about prescriptions.